mstocco/mariostoc.co/content/traininglog/20210103-ironman2021-34weeksout.md

 My watch read **5:48/km** which I was surprised as I would have thought the pace was much slower.
 My heart rate, measured from the strap apparently averaged **139 BPM** so maybe I was working harder than I thought; who knows?

 ---
-It is the end of a solid week.
 Although the 40 minute spin would put me just over 14 hours of training, I am feeling like an evening off would be just as beneficial.